-Cycling Mission Ridge - a northern Washington Top 100 US Bike Climb.
+Cycling Mission Ridge, a northern Washington Top 100 US Bike Climb.

 Ride 11 miles gaining 3,954’ to elevation 4,586’ at 6.5% average grade.

 Climb begins in Wenatchee (pop.
-31,925 as of 2010; elevation 780’)
+31,925 as of 2010; elevation 780’).

-Sections of this climb are very steep - 11% for a full ½ mile at mile 8.
+Sections of this climb are very steep -- 11% for a full ½ mile at mile 8.

-Orchards at the bottom of the climb
+Orchards at the bottom of the climb.

 Incredible views of the northern Washington plains 4,000’ below.

-Summary from PJAMM contributor Scott Gault, East Wenatchee, WA:
+The below summary is from PJAMM contributor Scott Gault, East Wenatchee, WA:

 Mission Ridge is my favorite climb in Wenatchee, with an elevation of 4,000'.
 It has a convenience store at the bottom for food and water.
-The climb starts out gradual for the first 5 miles its about 6% grade then the last 6 is around 8%.
-The first half is very open with little trees, but the last 6 miles has the most amazing scenery with trees all over, The air feels so refreshing, it makes you feel alive!
-There is quite a few cars but they are mostly friendly, waving and encouraging you.
+The climb starts out gradual -- for the first five miles its about a 6% grade, then the last six are around 8%.
+The first half is very open with few trees, but the last six miles have the most amazing scenery with trees all over, the air feels so refreshing, it makes you feel alive!
+There are quite a few cars but they are mostly friendly, waving and encouraging you.
 At the top is a very beautiful rewarding view of Wenatchee.
-There are also trails at the top to hike or mountain bike, and a Ski Lodge open in the winter.Its about 10 degrees colder at the top so you will want to bring a jacket for the way down.
+There are also trails at the top to hike or mountain bike, and a Ski Lodge that is open in the winter.
+It will be about 10 degrees colder at the top, so you will want to bring a jacket for the way down.
 Going down the first few miles are very steep with a lot of corners, although the trees do block the wind nicely.
-Around the half-way down as the grade softens, the trees fade away, the road straightens and you can fly down the hill, but watch for deer.
-I wouldn't go in the winter because of the weather, particularly snow.
+Around half-way down as the grade softens, the trees fade away, the road straightens, and you can fly down the hill -- but watch for deer.
+I wouldn't do this ride in the winter because of the weather, particularly snow.
 Overall the ride is great, feeling the road and nature, struggling and using every drop of strength to get to the peak.

-Steepest ¼ miles begins at mile 7.3 (11.3%) and mile begins at 6 (9.8%)
+Steepest ¼ miles begins at mile 7.3 (11.3%) and mile begins at 6 (9.8%).